Skin Cancer

 Squamous cell carcinoma

-SCCs often appear as a tender, raised, crusty, non-healing sore.
-They are commonly found on the hands, forearms, ears, face, neck or lower legs.
-SCCs on the lips and ears have a high risk of spreading.
+SCCs often appear as a tender, raised nodule or as a scaly or crusted non-healing sore.
+SCCs are commonly found on the hands, forearms, ears, face, neck, or lower legs.
+SCCs on the lips and ears have a higher risk of spreading than other sites.

 DermNet New Zealand’s website provides more images of both BCCs and SCCs.